24 Best Gas & Electric Tankless Water Heaters (Updated 2017 Reviews)

 Although it might be overkill for smaller households, the price is well worth the investment for larger homes where water usage is higher.

-The Winner – Gas
+The Winner for Gas Model goes to…

 Overall, our choice for a gas household heater is the Takagi T-H3-DV-N Condensing High-Efficiency Natural Gas Indoor Heater.
 Although it’s priced a little higher than others on the list, and is natural gas, it delivers consistent water flow to multiple destinations simultaneously.